luisaleitao/training-material/topics/introduction/tutorials/intro-NGS-analysis/tutorial.md

 >    >    <summary>Click to view answers</summary>
 >    >    <ol type="1">
 >    >    <li>
 >    >    The same way as FastQC generates reports of fastq files to assess quality of raw data, there are programs that generate global reports on the quality of alignments.
-One popular tool for this is [qualimap](http://qualimap.bioinfo.cipf.es/).
 >    >
 >    >    The way you check if the alignment step went well depends on your application.
 Usually, duplication levels higher than 20% are not a good sign (they're a sign of low input DNA and PCR artifacts) but again, depends on what you are sequencing and how much.
 Similarly, in the case of bacterial sequencing or targeted (eg. exonic) sequencing you expect >95% successful alignment, but if sequencing a full mamallian genome (with many duplicated areas) it may be normal to have as low as 70-80% alignment success.
 If you have to check the expected “quality” for your application. </li>
 >    >    </ol>